rafi-1110/rafi-1110/README.md

-<h1>Hi, I'm Rafi! <br/><a href="https://github.com/rafi-1110">Data Analyst</a>, <a href="https://www.linkedin.com/in/rafiul-islam-5ba7b6155">Financial Analyst</a>, <a href="https://github.com/rafi-1110/exotic-options-pricing">Aspiring Quant</a></h1>
+<h1>Hi, I'm Rafi! 👋</h1>

-I am a Mathematics, Statistics, and Financial Economics graduate based in London.
-My passion lies in harnessing data by combining statistics and programming languages to draw meaningful insights.
-I look forward to using this space to share my projects related to price prediction, data analysis, health & sports data, data visualisation and more.

-With experience in finance, consulting, student representation, and teaching, I bring a well-rounded skill set to my projects.
-These roles have equipped me with a deep understanding of financial analysis, consulting strategies, leadership, and the ability to communicate complex ideas effectively.
+<h3><a href="https://github.com/rafi-1110/Stock_Price_Analysis">Data Analyst</a> · <a href="https://github.com/rafi-1110/Coffee-Price-Prediction">Data Scientist</a> · <a href="https://github.com/rafi-1110/Exotic-Option-Pricing">Quant / Risk Analyst</a></h3>

+I hold a **BSc in Mathematics, Statistics & Financial Economics** and an **MSc in Computational Finance**, and I'm based in London.
+I turn data into decisions — combining statistics, programming and financial modelling to build things that answer a real question, not just produce a chart.

+I'm currently focused on roles in data analytics, data science and quantitative/risk analysis.
+Alongside my quantitative background, experience in finance, consulting and teaching means I can also do the part that matters most: explain a complex result clearly to someone who needs to act on it.

+**🛠️ Tools:** Python (pandas, NumPy, scikit-learn, statsmodels) · SQL · Power BI · time-series forecasting (SARIMA/SARIMAX) · Monte Carlo & option pricing · statistical modelling

 ---